BADDxmu/BawaCirc/README.md

-🚨 The backward translation circRNAs and  proteins are unpublished data and are not available for download at this time.<br>
+🚨 The backward translation circRNAs and  proteins are unpublished data.<br>

 The main sources of BawaCirc data come from three steps:
 ----